madsehansen/MediocreProgramming/Material/ClassDesign/DataHolder/data_holder.md

 ### Operators
 - These classes should have copy and move assignment operators
   * The compiler generated ones should be OK
+  * If a destructor is included, these operators should be implemented
 - Other operators can be added, follow the general expectation for what they should do
   * For symmetric operators, make them free functions
   * Most operators should be implementable as free functions